Star Junction, Pennsylvania: History

 Star Junction was founded in 1893, when the Washington No. 2 Mine was opened by the Washington Coal and Coke Company.
 It is so-named because it was once the site of a railroad depot, the end of the line for the Washington Run Railroad.
 Star Junction was once a coal mining center, with beehive ovens for coke manufacture and a foundry.
 It was the site of labor unrest, including the walkout of 4,500 miners in 1922.
 Although the company store and mines are long gone, the "patch" (the groups of company houses) still remains and houses many residents.
 This area was added to the "Determined Eligible List" of the Bureau of Historic Preservation, as an example of a typical coal town, and has been added to the National Register of Historic Places.

 Notable person

 John Kundla (1916-2017), educator and college/professional basketball coach, was born in Star Junction.

 Geography

 Star Junction is in northwestern Fayette County, in the southwest part of Perry Township.
 Via PA 51 it is 2 mi north to Perryopolis and 13 mi south to Uniontown, the county seat.

 According to the U.S. Census Bureau, the Star Junction CDP has a total area of 3.1 sqkm, of which 0.04 sqkm, or 1.42%, is water.

+Historic district

+The Star Junction Historic District is a national historic district covering Star Junction.
+It was added to the National Register of Historic Places in 1997.
+This district includes 163 contributing buildings and two contributing structures that are located in the community.
+Most of the contributing buildings were built between 1892 and 1918; 130 are two-story, frame duplex workers' houses.
+The oldest building is the Whitsett farmhouse; it was built circa 1845.
+Other buildings and structures include twenty-two mine managers' dwellings ("Tony Row"), two former mine buildings, two churches, a parsonage, two commercial buildings, a concrete highway bridge (1921), and n earthen dam reservoir (c.
+1892).